miso-lims/miso-lims/docs/user_manual/workflows.md

 If you navigate away from the workflow page before completing the workflow, it is possible to re-enter the workflow where you left off.

-To resume an incomplete workflow, go to the Home page.
-In the workflows widget, click on the incomplete workflow you wish to resume.
+To resume an incomplete workflow, go to the Workflows widget and click on the incomplete workflow you wish to resume.
 You will be brought to the workflow page at the same step as you had left it.

 {% include userman-toplink.md %}